 Corona doesn’t bring a threat to life alone.
-As the year progresses, many people lose hope with their livelihood.
+As the year progresses, many people lose hope and livelihood too

 The year 2020 hasn’t been very kind.
-Corona pandemic has claimed 7,61,509 lives globally.
-47,000 people have succumbed to the virus in India alone.
-And, the number is growing.
-But, life isn’t the only thing this pandemic has affected adversely.
+So far, the Corona pandemic has claimed almost a million lives globally.
+More than a hundred thousand people have succumbed to the virus in India alone.
+But, life is not the only thing this pandemic has affected adversely.

 Amid all this anxiety and the fear of loss, we live in an isolated environment with limited to no interaction with our usual social circles.

 Today, many of us face the threat of falling into some form of depression due to Coronavirus.

 Depression has always been an existential phenomenon.
 But, we are much more prone to falling into it now than we were ever before.
 Clinically speaking, depression is just a mental health issue.

 But, what is concerning is that there is an acute negative connotation attached to the term.
 And, it hinders our acceptance of even a remote possibility of us being affected by it.

 Depression is often ignored while it engulfs us silently and in a slow progression.
 And, its symptoms gradually become a part of our usual behavioral patterns.

 In essence, there are three primary underlying factors, which lead to depression; psychological, biological, and social.

 So, how do we cope with depression during the lockdown caused by this pandemic?